Tobacco taxes fall heaviest on the poor

 Source: Minnesota Department of Revenue

-What a $1.50 cigarette excise tax hike means
+What a $1.50 cigarette tax will mean

-Currently in Minnesota, the tax rate per pack of cigarettes is $3.673–– $3.04 excise tax plus a $.633 sales tax.
+Currently, the tax rate per pack of cigarettes in Minnesota is $3.673 — a $3.04 excise tax plus a $.633 sales tax.
 At the current rate, a person with $35,000 in income smoking one pack a day effectively spends 3.8 percent of their total income in cigarette taxes.
-This is more than two times the rate paid by a person with $75,000 in household income––1.8 percent.
-If the tax goes up by $1.50, per the bill passed in the Minnesota House Division, low-income smokers — $35,000 household income — will spend 5.4 percent of their income on cigarette taxes while high-income smokers –– $75,000 household income –– will spend 2.5 percent of their income on cigarette taxes.
+This is more than two times the rate paid by a person with $75,000 in household income — 1.8 percent.